alissa-huskey/python-class/docs/tools/python-shell.md

   editor pane, and an output or results pane.
 Many online REPLs exist such as play.golang.org for Go, pythonfiddle.com for Python, try.ruby-lang.org for Ruby and repl.it.

+tab completion
+  A feature in many REPLs where pressing {kbd}`TAB` after a few letters of a name (like a command or variable) will attempt to guess the rest.
 ```